Access to the library building is currently restricted to Barton faculty, staff, and students due to COVID-19.

 To make an appointment, call 252-399-6502, and ask to speak to a librarian.
 Please schedule your visit with at least 24-hours notice.

 The K.D.
-Kennedy, Jr. Rare Book Room contains books with a special emphasis on Scottish culture, including literature, history and philosophy, in keeping with the Scottish ancestry of the principal founders of the Christian Church (Disciples of Christ), Alexander Campbell and Barton Stone.
+Kennedy, Jr. Rare Book Room contains materials with a special emphasis on British and Scottish culture, including literature, history and philosophy, in keeping with the Scottish ancestry of the principal founders of the Christian Church (Disciples of Christ), Alexander Campbell and Barton Stone.
 Other interests in this collection are materials related to the history of books & printing, books published in Great Britain before 1640 and books published in the coastal region of North Carolina, South Carolina and Virginia, before 1820.

-In recognition of the dedicated service of Dr. and Mrs. Norval Kneten, President and First Lady of Barton College, to the college and their support of Hackney Library, the Friends of Hackney Library donated a rare book in their honor to the holdings of the K. D. Kennedy, Jr. Rare Book Room when Dr. Kneten retired in 2015.
+In recognition of the dedicated service of Dr. and Mrs. Norval Kneten, President and First Lady of Barton College (2003-2015), to the college and their support of Hackney Library, the Friends of Hackney Library donated a rare book in their honor to the holdings of the K. D. Kennedy, Jr. Rare Book Room when Dr. Kneten retired in 2015.
 The book is a 1790 second edition of A Dissertation on Miracles: Containing an Examination of the Principles Advanced by David Hume, Esq; In an Essay on Miracles; with a Correspondence on the Subject by Mr. Hume, Dr. Campbell, and Dr. Blair by George Campbell.
 It relates a response by Campbell to an essay on miracles by Scottish philosopher David Hume.